Skip to contentAbout Fig Group

 What if my contract does not name a Cyber Risk Profile?

 Read the contract clause carefully.
 If the CRP is genuinely not named and the clause refers to "defence standards" or "industry cyber security", ask the contracting authority in writing before incurring assessment cost.
-The 2026 mandate establishes Level 0 as the universal floor regardless; higher levels apply only when a CRP is assigned.
+Regardless of an individual clause, the MOD has asked all suppliers to achieve DCC Level 0 by 31 December 2026; higher levels apply when a CRP is assigned.

 Section 09